-SCF is a typical event-triggered serverless runtime environment, whose core components are SCF functions and event sources.
-An event source is a Tencent Cloud service or user-defined code that publishes an event, an SCF function is the handler of the event, and a function trigger is a set that manages the correspondence between the function and the event source.
+SCF is a typical event-triggered serverless runtime environment.
+Its core components are SCF functions and event sources, where an event source is a Tencent Cloud service or user-defined code that publishes an event, an SCF function is the handler of the event, and a function trigger is a set of correspondences between functions and event sources.
 For example, in the following scenarios:

-- Image/video processing: Crops the image uploaded by a user into a appropriate size, stores the images in COS, creates thumbnails of each image, and displays them on the user page.
-In this scenario, you need to select COS as the event source, and publish the event (Event) to the SCF function when the file is created.
+- Image/video processing: the application crops the images uploaded by users into an appropriate size, stores the images in COS, creates thumbnails of each image, and displays them on the user page.
+In this scenario, you need to select COS as the event source and publish the event to the SCF function when the file is created.
 The event data provides all the information about the bucket and the file.

-- Data processing: Analyzes the data collected during the day (such as clickstreams) and generates a report at 00:00.
+- Data processing: the data collected during the day (such as clickstreams) is analyzed with a report generated at 00:00.
 In this scenario, you need to select a timer as the event source to publish an event to the SCF function at a specific time.

 These event sources can be any of the following:

-- Internal event sources: These are pre-configured Tencent Cloud services that can be used with SCF.
-If you configure one of these event sources as function trigger, the function will be called automatically when an event occurs.
-The relationship between the event source and the function (i.e., the event source mapping) will be maintained on the event source side.
-For example, COS provides a Put Bucket Notification API.
-Using this API, you can bind the bucket event to the function.
+- Internal event sources: these are pre-configured Tencent Cloud services that can be used with SCF.
+If you configure one of these event sources as a function trigger, the function will be invoked automatically when an event occurs.
+The relationship between the event source and the function (i.e., event source mapping) will be maintained on the event source side.
+For example, COS provides a bucket notification configuration API which can be used to bind the bucket event to the function.

-- Custom applications: You can let custom applications publish events and call SCF functions.
+- Custom applications: you can let custom applications publish events and invoke SCF functions.

 Sample 1.
-COS publishes an event and calls a function
+COS publishes an event and invokes a function

-You can configure the event source mapping for COS to determine what behaviors of COS trigger the SCF function (such as object PUT or DELETE).
-The COS event source mapping is stored in COS and uses the bucket notification feature to direct COS to call the function when an event of particular types occurs:
+You can configure the event source mapping for COS to determine what behaviors of COS will trigger an SCF function (such as object PUT or DELETE).
+The COS event source mapping is stored in COS and uses the bucket notification feature to direct COS to invoke the function when an event of a particular type occurs: